SaiNitishaTadiboina/cs-code-challenge/README.md

 3. Print that data to the DOM in an unordered list.
     * Use [Handlebars](https://handlebarsjs.com/) to render the data
     * Each list item must show user name, avatar, created date, and ID
+4. Write unit tests for your JS, using the framework of your choice

 ### Optional Enhancement 1
 1. Only show name and avatar by default; add a button that reveals the ID and created-date on click.
+2. Set up a simple Node server to deliver the app to http://localhost:3000.

 ***